MASL — Metadata for Arbitrary Structures & Links

 MUST be ignored.

-The Bundle Mode has some specific processing rules: Loading bundles: default, relative, no directory, note not zip
+The Bundle Mode has some specific processing rules:

 -

-The entry with path
+Default: The entry with path

 /

-). - When loading a bundle into a web context, the root of the bundle is given an opaque origin, and all internal links are resolved relative to that.
+). - Relative: When loading a bundle into a web context, the root of the bundle is given an opaque origin, and all internal links are resolved relative to that.

 -